magento/devdocs/guides/v2.0/cloud/project/project-conf-files_magento-app.md

 `.magento.app.yaml` has many default values; see the [sample `.magento.app.yaml`](https://github.com/magento/magento-cloud/blob/master/.magento.app.yaml){:target="_blank"}.

 ## `name` property {#name}
-`name` identifies the application in the project. {{site.data.var.<ee>}} supports multiple applications in a project, so each application must have a *unique name* in a project.
+`name` identifies the application in the project. {{site.data.var.ee}} supports multiple applications in a project, so each application must have a *unique name* in a project.

 `name` can consist only of lower case alphanumeric characters; that is, `a`&ndash;`z` and `0`&ndash;`9`. `name` is used in the [`routes.yaml`]({{page.baseurl}}cloud/project/project-conf-files_routes.html) to define the HTTP upstream (by default, `php:php`).